grand-rick/Image-Processing-API/README.md

 In the `.env` file, let the `port` be 3000, or a suitable number of your choosing, and the `rootDir` to be the absolute path to the project folder.

->Then configure the variables within to match your preferences
 ## **2. Testing**
 Once you're done with that, run the predefined tests using the command below, to check if the API works.
 ```bash